-The shops must, at the minimum, keep a basic range of OTCs, which is defined by the Danish Medicines Agency.
-The basic range of OTCs includes medicines such as painkillers, cough suppressants, lozenges for a sore throat as well as nicotine chewing gum.
+The shops must, at the minimum, keep a basic range of OTCs defined by the Danish Medicines Agency.
+The basic range of OTCs includes painkillers, cough suppressants and lozenges for a sore throat.

 Number of authorised shops

-About 3,000 shops/companies are authorised to sell OTC products for human beings.
+About 3,000 shops/companies are authorised to sell OTC products for humans.
 Many of them are also authorised to sell OTC medicines for animals (veterinary medicines).

 About 300 shops are only authorised to sell veterinary medicines.